 Builds Your Confidence in the Kitchen

-So now that I’ve convinced you that stocking your pantry is well worth it, how do you know what to stock your pantry with?
-The first step is to think about what you like and feel comfortable cooking and then stock up on those ingredients on a regular basis.
-Jot down those ideas and ingredients and then refer to that list whenever you are preparing your shopping list for the week or going through the grocery store.
-Pretty soon, checking for those items will become second nature.
+So, now that I’ve convinced you that stocking your pantry is well worth it, how do you know what to stock your pantry with?
+The first step is to think about what you like to cook and eat.
+Then use those ideas to jot down a list (on paper or in your phone) of ingredients that often go into those dishes, focusing on the ones that are shelf stable, freezable, or long-lasting.

-Looking for cooking inspiration, check out The Scramble’s family-friendly meal plans to see just how simple getting dinner on the table can be!
+Need some cooking inspiration for that well-stocked pantry?
+Check out The Scramble’s family-friendly meal plans to see just how simple getting dinner on the table can be!